 1851: In London Barnett Phillips and his wife gave birth to Sidney Phillip Phillips the physician who served as “lieutenant colonel in RAMC during World War I.

-1853: Birthdate of theatrical producer and writer, David Belasco.
-Belasco was highly prolific.
-He was involved in the production of almost 400 plays during a career that spanned one of the most dynamic periods in American theatrical history.
-He passed away in 1931
+1853: In San Francisco, Abraham H. Belasco and Reyna Belasco (née Nunes), Sephardic Jews who had moved from London’s Spanish and Portuguese Jewish community during the California Gold Rush”gave birth to the highly prolific theatrical producer and writer, David Belasco who was involved in the production of almost 400 plays during a career that spanned one of the most dynamic periods in American theatrical history.

 1855: Birthdate of Edward Solomon, the English composer, pianist, and orchestra conductor.
 Solomon was the composer and first night conductor of two works at the Savoy:The Nautch Girl in 1891 and The Vicar of Bray in 1892.

 1855: Louis Lumley married Eliza Slowman at the Great Synagogue today.